smallbunnies/Solverz/docs/src/advanced.md

 \end{cases}.
 ```

-Let us create a `myfunc.py` file and put the numerical codes there, which will look like
+Let us create a `myfunc` directory and put the numerical codes in the `myfunc.py` file that looks like

 ```python
 # myfunc.py